-- IMBRSea students can start with the preparation of the thesis (literature study, introduction, collection of samples, etc) during semesters 2 and 3.
-However, this must not interfere with the other courses planned in these semesters.
-In principle, semester 4 (January to June) is fully available for the thesis preparation and submission.
-These activities have to be supervised by the thesis promoter/supervisor.
-The students, stimulated by their supervisors, will organise their thesis work in a way that enables them to submit the thesis in the first session exam period (June). - During thesis work, all students are insured against the consequences of physical accidents and against liabilities towards third parties, via the insurance of Ghent University.
-The insurance certificate is available on the IMBRSea website (http://cohort2020.imbrsea.eu/insurance).
+• IMBRSea students can start with the preparation of the thesis (literature study, introduction, collection of samples, etc.) during semester 3.
+However, this must not interfere with the sem 3 compulsory activities.
+Semester 4 (January to June) is fully available for the thesis preparation and submission - although it may overlap with some sem 3 exams scheduled for January 2024, depending on the exam schedule of the student sem 3 university.
+The student should take this into account when developing the proposal with the main supervisor.

+All thesis related activities must be supervised by a member of the thesis supervision team.
+The students, in agreement with their main supervisor/co-supervisor, must organise the thesis work in a way that enables them to submit the thesis in the first session exam period (June).

+During thesis work, all students are insured against the consequences of physical accidents and against liabilities towards third parties, via the insurance of Ghent University.
+The insurance certificate is available on the IMBRSea website (http://imbrsea.eu/insurance).